Products containing caffeine are amongst the five most traded commodities on earth.

-It was me for a long time, and I still make the mistake of over-consuming occasionally.
+It was us for a long time, and we still make the mistake of over-consuming occasionally.

-It took me many years to make the connection between my caffeine consumption and increasing levels of stress, anxiety and poorer sleep.
+It took us many years to make the connection between our caffeine consumption and increasing levels of stress, anxiety and poorer sleep.

-Even when I did make these realisations, I denied them for as long as I could until overwhelming stress and a lack of sleep crippled me enough that I couldn’t even sit down to write the university dissertation that I claimed the caffeine was ‘helping’ me to finish.
+Even when I did make these realisations, we denied them for as long as we could until overwhelming stress and a lack of sleep crippled us.

-I can tell you that since readjusting my relationship with caffeine, not only have my stress levels reduced significantly, but I also sleep better, have better relationships, feel more energised and produce more and higher-quality creative work.
+We can tell you that since readjusting my relationship with caffeine, not only have our stress levels reduced significantly, but we also sleep better, have better relationships, feel more energised and produce more and higher-quality creative work.